51bitquant/binance_grid_trader/README.md

 # using script
-If you don't want to sue UI, you can use the script.
+If want to run the code in Linux system or just don't want to use the UI, you can use the script.
 If you want to trade in spot market, checkout the main_spot_script.py.
 If you want to trade in the future market, checkout the main_futures_script.py

+But before run the script, you need to edit the gridtrader/grid_strategy_setting.json file, then config your strategy setting.

 ## contact